App Notes

 Electric Vehicles in Spain will drive through their beautiful beaches and a lot of their components are created in Spanish laboratories.
+This article is about what I have learned about Spain as an electronic country.
+By Chema Molina, CEO at Frenetic.

-It’s 2008 and I’m 22 years old.
+t’s 2008 and I’m 22 years old.
 I have just arrived in Madrid and I have been awarded a grant at CEI (Centro de Electrónica Industrial), part of the Polytechnical University of Madrid (UPM).
 I remembered opening the door at CEI and listening to two guys, one with a Serbian accent (at the time I thought it was Russian, only later to discover that Serbian engineers are part of power electronic history), discussing voltage spikes in a Buck converter.
 It was clear from the beginning, this was an international place.

 I continued walking around the place, looking for Óscar García, the professor I was in contact with, who will soon become my mentor (mentor is a formal way of saying godfather because he was more than a mentor).
 Oscar was the person who provided the chance to play in that field.
 Once I found him, he introduced me to David Meneses, the Master’s student who will become my first supervisor in my initial project (eventually, I was the best man at his wedding 8 years later).